jborichevskiy/up-and-to-the-right/content/dense.md

 * NYC is an incredibly diverse city with some of the most accepting and open-minded people I’ve had the pleasure of meeting.
 Not all cities are like that, and I’m lucky I landed here.

 This ended up being longer than I expected.
 But the key idea I want to leave off with is that life is an adventure - treat it as such.
 Nothing happens by default - you have to put yourself out there and and accept some non-zero level of risk.
 Sometimes that’s as simple as smiling at another person and saying hi; other times it’s packing up and moving across the country.
-But time and time again I learn that exploring the harder, more annoying, less clear, or less-traveled road ends up being so much more rewarding, worthwhile, and beautiful.  {#On-Moving-Away}
+But time and time again I learn that exploring the harder, more annoying, less clear, or less-traveled road ends up being so much more rewarding, worthwhile, and beautiful.
 ## 2019-11-28 - "Digital Tools I Wish Existed" - [back to top]({{< relref path="#post-titles-and-dates" >}})

 My digital life in a nutshell: I discover relevant content I don't have time to consume, I find time and become overwhelmed with my scattered backlog, I wish the content were in a different format, and then I'm unable to find something again once I've consumed it.
 [Not retaining enough](https://andymatuschak.org/books/) is a valid problem but we'll tackle that one later.